 By the way, did you notice that professors like myself are in a “winner” category compared to graduate students?
-Congratulations, I noticed too—and also that there are mid-level HUD workers and upwardly mobile interns between Carson and the homeless.
-We could probably also find Syrian refugees worse off than some homeless US citizens—unless the Americans are mentally ill with no health care.
-Maybe you, too, are better off than someone, somewhere, and thus (according to Fox News) have no standing to complain or work for change?
+Congratulations, I noticed that too—also that there are mid-level HUD workers and young interns who fall between Carson and the homeless.
+And we could likely find some Syrian refugees who are worse off than homeless US citizens—unless the latter are mentally ill with no health care.
+Maybe you, too, are better off than someone, somewhere, and thus (according to Fox News) you have no standing to complain?
 But I prefer to imagine that your distinctive package of grievances and resources gives you empathy and motivates you to work for change.

-I have become increasingly concerned about the shrinking size of academic spaces that matter and scholarly trends as I have experienced them.
-I perceive more and more deans, and increasing proportions of public discourse, reducing the purpose of education to (for students) making more money than one could otherwise make and (for teachers) rising through a career.
+I have become increasingly concerned about the shrinking size of academic spaces that matter and scholarly trends… I perceive more and more deans, and increasing proportions of public discourse, reducing the purpose of education to (for students) making more money than one could otherwise make and (for teachers) rising through a career.
 Full stop.
 If a course of study toward being a prison guard is the most successful—as measured in starting salaries for graduates, book contracts for scholars, external grants for departments, and “consumer satisfaction surveys” (formerly known as student feedback)—then so be it.
 The market has spoken.
 Prison Guard Studies should get the faculty lines of retiring religion scholars, and prisons should get even more of the tax revenues that now support prisons and education.

-Sadly I am old enough to remember when this train of thought had more traction for many stakeholders—students, trustees, voters, employers beyond academia, and faculty colleagues—than it does today….
+I am old enough to remember when this train of thought had more traction for many stakeholders—students, trustees, voters, employers beyond academia, and faculty colleagues—than it does today….
 [Perhaps] readers will agree with me about some of the misplaced priorities: commercialized college sports, the fetishization of business and STEM degrees, or the idea that the US can afford to take on mind-boggling levels of debt to fund criminal wars of choice while being a world historical champion of imprisoning its youth, yet cannot afford to subsidize its youth’s education.

-Also, safety alert for the non-initiated who think that sounds like common sense: agreeing with me is dangerously uncool in some circles, above and beyond being hard to quantify and so “non-productive.”
-These points deserve another post, so think of this like the sort of teaser at the end of a book chapter that is primarily a bridge into the next chapter.
+Also, safety alert for the non-initiated who thinks this sounds like common sense: agreeing with me is quite uncool in some circles–above and beyond being hard to quantify and by extension “non-productive.”
+This deserves another post, so think of this like the sort of teaser that ends a book chapter with a bridge into the next one.